-- Identify the criteria that are key to successful job performance and to your organisation as a whole
+Identify the criteria that are key to a job’s performance and to your organisation as a whole

-In order to do this, I can assist you to compile a competency map, job descriptions, person specifications and/or organisational charts (organograms) to reflect the success criteria in all jobs.
-These success criteria are more than just the qualifications and number of years’ work experience required, and may include behavioural indicators/ competencies, such as:
+In order to do this, we can assist you to compile a competency map, job descriptions, person specifications and/or organisational charts (organograms) to reflect the success criteria in all jobs.
+These success criteria are more than just the qualifications and number of years’ work experience required and may include behavioural indicators/ competencies, such as:

 - Planning & organising

 - Leading & directing